Now in the Gallery

 September 11 through November 4, 2017

-The STEAM Series: Technology and Art is the second in a series of exhibitions relating to STEAM (Science, Technology, Engineering, Art, and Math).
-This will be an open call.
+The STEAM Series: Art in the Digital Age is the second in a series of exhibitions relating to STEAM (Science, Technology, Engineering, Art, and Math).
+This show is an open call.

 November 6, 2017 through January 6, 2018.